Start or Expand Your Business in Sweden with Scandicorp

 3. Apply for Permits and Licenses

-Industries like finance, food, and healthcare may need licenses.
+Industries like finance, food, and healthcare may require licenses.
 Scandicorp can help you identify requirements.

 4. Set Up Your Finances

-Open a Swedish business bank account, handle accounting, VAT, and understand corporate taxes.
+Open a Swedish business bank account, set up accounting, register for VAT where applicable, and plan corporate tax and reporting.

 5. Understand Employment Laws

-If hiring staff, comply with Swedish employment laws including contracts, rights, and workplace safety.
+If hiring staff, comply with Swedish employment rules including contracts, employee rights, and workplace safety.

 Residence Permit for Non-EU Citizens